mohitjavale/takehome_assignment/report/report.md

     - Also note that the jerky and sudden twisting movement might not feel realistic (and safe), and I do certainly feel the same as well.
 But then I'm reminded of this [impressive video from Unitree](https://youtu.be/bPSLMX_V38E?si=RPir0-ib2z6du7Kb), which shows that the hardware is actually capable of some insanely fast and dynamic and twisted stand-up motions that feel icky to watch, even in real life.
 And hence, while it feels wrong, it just might, might be possible : )

 - **Evaluation**
     - The policy was trained with robots resetting falling in the air.
 This is not from a grounded pose as mentioned in the problem statement exactly.
 To evaluate the policy on these exact situations, during my eval, I send 0 actions for the first 2 seconds, allowing the policy to fall on the ground stationarily (as would be in the problem statement), and then start inference of my policy.
 I measured success by checking if the robot had reached 80% of the required target root height and required upright orientation at the end of the episode.
 With this evaluation metric, the policy was able to successfully stand up 93% of the time over ~200 episodes.
-I've noticed the policy struggles slightly with the face down pose.
+I've noticed the policy struggles slightly with the face down pose, however most land face up.